Resolving Employment Disputes

 As at 2011, full details of the current law and interpretations are at which at some point might redirect to a new UK Government BIS webpage).

 And further BIS/BERR information about the detailed workings of the new Dispute and Grievance Resolution Rules.

 For further details contact ACAS - ACAS National Helpline (UK): 08457 474747.

 The reasons for proper process in resolving employment disputes continue to apply, as ever:

 Disputes at work are expensive, stressful and disruptive for employers and employees.

 Early, constructive discussion can produce solutions before problems escalate and working relationships break down.

-Guidance on handling redundancies is contained quite separately in the (huge) ACAS pdf booklet on Redundancy Handling.
+Guidance on handling redundancies is contained quite separately on the ACAS Redundancy Handling pages.